2. Is solid hardwood always the best option?

-1. What is laminate flooring, engineered wood flooring, solid wood flooring and LVT?
+1. What is laminate flooring, engineered hardwood flooring, solid hardwood flooring and LVT?

-Basically laminate flooring, engineered wood flooring, solid hardwood flooring, bamboo flooring and are all wood based products.
+Basically laminate flooring, engineered hardwood flooring, solid hardwood flooring, bamboo flooring and are all wood based products.
 LVT is a vinyl product.

 Laminate flooring consists of layers of fiber or particle board with a decorative layer and a clear wear layer to prevent scratches.
-The wood, tile or stone pattern you see on the surface of the flooring is actually a printed piece of paper.
+The hardwood, tile or stone pattern you see on the surface of the flooring is actually a printed piece of paper.
 Laminate flooring is very tough and resists heel damage.
-Further info here.

-Engineered wood flooring comes in many qualities but the common thing about engineered floors is a layers of real wood or wood based boards.
+Engineered flooring comes in many qualities but the common thing about engineered floors is a layers of real hardwood or wood based boards.
 The surface of the floor is a slice of real wood.
 The thickness of the slice determines the quality and price of the end product.
-This can vary between paper thin to 6mm (1/4 inch).
-The core of the engineered flooring board can vary also, from fiber board to blockboard to plywood.
+This can vary between paper thin to 1/4 inch The core of the engineered flooring board can vary also, from fiber board to blockboard to plywood.

-Solid wood is simply a plank of wood that has usually had a tongue and groove milled into it, This enables it to be blind nailed down.
+Solid hardwood is simply a plank of hardwood that has usually had a tongue and groove milled into it, This enables it to be blind nailed down.